What is amblyopia?

 Whatever your experience is with computers, Dolphin assistive technology can help.

 Remember, amblyopia is a common condition that can be successfully treated if caught early.
-By following your optometrist or opthalmologist's recommendations and taking care of your overall health, you can continue to live a full and rewarding life with amblyopia.
+By following your optometrist or ophthalmologist's recommendations and taking care of your overall health, you can continue to live a full and rewarding life with amblyopia.